Utkar5hM/utkar5hm.github.io/site/content/post/ctf/2025-07-05-googlectf25-multiarch1.md

 Congrats!
 You are the Sorcerer Supreme of the multiarch!
 Challenge 1 - What's your favorite number?
 Challenge 2 - Tell me a joke: Challenge 3 - Almost there!
 But can you predict the future?
 What number am I thinking of?
 ```

-everything kind of hints that `crackme.masm` is the shellcode that the multiarch runs.
+Everything suggests that `crackme.masm` is the shellcode that the multiarch runs.

 -------------------

 ## Analyzing multiarch

-let's have a look with ghidra, starting off with main function:
+Let us have a look with Ghidra, starting with the main function:

 ![](/assets/img/ctf/googlectf25/multiarch1-1.png)

-The first 2 functions seem clear.  the 2nd function that is called seems to be for main storage and pointers and stuff but we're not really sure how they are being used at this point.
+The first two functions seem clear.
+The second function that is called appears to be for main storage and pointers, but we are not really sure how they are being used at this point.

-Having a look at 3rd:
+Looking at the third function:

 ![alt text](/assets/img/ctf/googlectf25/multiarch1-2.png)

-Now we know that there are 2 vms and at each instruction it is decided based off of a function on whether it should be :D executed with `regVM` or `stackVM`.
+Now we know that there are two VMs and at each instruction it is decided, based on a function, whether it should be executed with `regVM` or `stackVM`.

-We still need to know a lot though and this program since huge aff, manually going through it would take more than a day, I recently had saw a tweet about ghidraMCP and thought, let's just try it out.
+We still have a lot to learn, and since this program is very large, going through it manually would take more than a day.
+I recently saw a tweet about [ghidraMCP](https://github.com/LaurieWired/GhidraMCP) and thought I would try it out, it is 2025 after all.

-so configuring ghidraMCP with cline (sonent-3.5 free with github edu), I was able to analyze working of most of the functions and have them renamed inside ghidra.
+After configuring ghidraMCP with cline (sonent 3.5 free with GitHub edu), I was able to analyze the working of most of the functions and have them renamed inside Ghidra.

 ![alt text](/assets/img/ctf/googlectf25/multiarch1-3.png)

-### crackme.masm structure:
+### crackme.masm structure

-few more prompts and we had a rough sketch of how the `crackme.masm` is structured.
+After a few more prompts, we had a rough sketch of how the `crackme.masm` is structured.

 ```javascript
 [MASM][Seg1Hdr][Seg2Hdr][Seg3Hdr][Seg1Data][Seg2Data][Seg3Data]